The Macy’s Thanksgiving Day Parade is a long-running annual extravaganza, marking the start of the holiday season for viewers across the country.

 That did not deter a plucky 22-year-old student pilot, Annette Gibson, of Brooklyn.
-At 4 pm on November 24th, a half-hour after the parade was over and the balloons released, Gibson and her flight instructor, Hugh Copeland, flying at 5,000 feet above Queens, spotted a 60-foot, yellow-striped Tom Kat directly in their path.
+At 4 pm on November 24th, a half-hour after the parade was over and the balloons released, Gibson and her flight instructor, Hugh Copeland, were flying at 5,000 feet above Queens.
+They spotted the 60-foot, yellow-striped Tom Cat directly in their path.
 Gibson, ready for some fun, wasn’t about to swerve, announcing, “I think I’ll have a piece of its neck.”

 With that, Gibson proceeded to steer the plane straight into the enormous feline.
 Upon impact, the fabric of the balloon wound itself around the left wing of the aircraft, causing the plane to go into a fierce tailspin toward the ground.
 Gibson switched off the ignition to prevent the plane from catching fire, if and when it crashed.

 As if things weren’t dire enough, the cabin door flew open, with Gibson almost falling out of the plane.
 (Miraculously, her foot caught in her safety strap and she managed to pull herself back in.)